PDX: A Data Layout for Vector Similarity Search

 🎖️ Best artifact award at SIGMOD'24

-data with an insane decompression speed (sub-cycle performance per tuple).
-ALP can compress better and faster than Chimp128, Patas, ELF, and even Zstd.
-ALP speed stems from its simple algorithm and its vectorized design (operates on 1024 tuples at a time).
+ALP is an algorithm that compresses float and double data with an insane decompression speed (sub-cycle performance per tuple).
+ALP speed stems from its simple algorithm and its vectorized design.
 ALP is currently being used inside DuckDB, for which I contributed the implementation.
-Other systems that implement ALP are KuzuDB and SpiralDB, and many others are on their way to implementing ALP.
-There is also a YouTube video of me presenting the details of the algorithm.
+Other systems that implement ALP are FastLanes, Vortex, and (soon) Parquet and ClickHouse.
+There is a YouTube video of me presenting ALP.

 Current Projects (looking for MSc. students!)